open/close all folders

 - The Bus Came Back: Recently reappeared on NXT, taking on Bull Dempsey.

 - Redemption Promotion: When he turned face.
 But then disappeared, see above for reason.

-- The Runner Up Takes It All: It looked like this would happen to Riley, as he was more successful than Kaval, who left the company by the end of 2010.
+- The Runner-Up Takes It All: It looked like this would happen to Riley, as he was more successful than Kaval, who left the company by the end of 2010.
 First he was Miz's protégé before he turned face, and the two feuded for a short while with Riley getting the win over him at the 2011 Capitol Punishment PPV.
-Then he promptly disappeared and currently is a commentator on Superstars and NXT.
+Then he promptly disappeared and became a commentator on Superstars and NXT.